MEET NICHE DIRECTOR, NICK WIMSHURST It’s no secret that at Niche, relationships are our…

 19th June 2017

-We all love the sunshine, however, unless you’re in a fan-tastically air conditioned office (see what we did there?), you’re probably a little bit hot right now…..yes?
+We all love the sunshine, however, unless you’re in a fan-tastically air-conditioned office (see what we did there?), you’re probably a little bit hot right now…..yes?
+Fear not!
+We’ve put together 9 top tips on how to keep your cool during this hot weather during interviews:

 - No-one wants to be a sweaty mess before they’ve even arrived at the office, so address your daily commute.
 Set the alarm clock an hour earlier so you can make your way to work in a leisurely fashion, rather than risk overheating as you rush around.